kszr/cpython/Lib/idlelib/idle_test/README.txt

 test.test_idle.
 Normally, neither file should be changed when working on individual test modules.
 The third command runs unittest indirectly through regrtest.
 The same happens when the entire test suite is run with 'python -m test'.
-So that command must work for buildbots to stay green.
+So that command must work against buildbots to stay green.
 Idle tests must not disturb the environment in a way that makes other tests fail (issue 18081).